syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 3. Center
 4. Justify

-N> 1.
-The TextAlign property will affect both content and header text of the grid, when HeaderTextAlign is not set in column definition.
+N> The `TextAlign` property will affect both content and header text of the TreeGrid, when `HeaderTextAlign` is not set in the column definition.

-Following code example explains how to set text alignment for content and header text in tree grid
+The following code example explains how to set text alignment for content and header text in TreeGrid,

 {% highlight CSHTML %}
  @(Html.EJ().TreeGrid("TreeGridContainer")